-I recently visited Echo Amphitheater, a naturally formed amphitheater near Abuiquiu, New Mexico.
+In spring 2021, I visited Echo Amphitheater, a naturally formed amphitheater near Abuiquiu, New Mexico.
 Despite being central to wild west folklore, the site has never (to my knowledge) been studied for its acoustical properties.
 To gain a better sense of the exotic acoustics of the amphitheater, I recorded myself clapping my hands four times with a TASCAM DR-05 field recorder.
 Below is the original data, as well as (limited) analysis of the echo times, decay, and bandpass of the canyon.
 As I learn more about acoustics, I hope to more carefully analyze the data, and maybe visit the canyon again.

 Table of Contents